Michael-Robertson5244/Capstone_Project_Fixed/README.md

+# Overview about the submission structure

+//Have the submission structure for the final submission here

 # AdLibStories JavaFX Application

 This JavaFX application is designed to let users play a game where they can create a story by taking turns in writing.
 The application has two main scenes, the login and the gameplay scene.